 Short-term insurance is less expensive.

 Short-term policies can use medical underwriting to reject people with certain health conditions.
 As a result, this makes the cost of short-term plans much lower than regular insurance plans.

 Short-term insurance isn't renewable.

-Once your short-term insurance coverage period ends, you cannot renew your existing policy.
+Once your short-term insurance coverage period ends, you can't renew your existing policy.
 However, you may be able to enroll in a new short-term health insurance policy.
 You can usually enroll in up to two policies each year.

 Short-term insurance doesn't provide pre-existing condition coverage.

 Unlike traditional insurance, which covers pre-existing conditions, short-term insurance plans don't provide pre-existing condition coverage.
 Short-term policies only protect against unforeseen incidents, covering basic medical needs and emergencies.
 If you have a pre-existing medical condition, a short-term insurance plan may not provide you with the coverage you need.